Bernard Leach and Daniel Jenkyn

-The next record of a Bahá'í living in Cornwall was in the 1930's, again in St. Ives, when Bernard Leach regraded as "the Father of British Studio Pottery" endeavored to form, in his words, "a co-operative team of artist-craftsmen with a commonly felt sense of what is right... work which flows from the whole man, from the heart as well as from the head and hands."
+World famous potter Bernard Leach moved to StIves in the 1930's and came to be regarded as "the Father of British Studio Pottery" endeavouring to form "a co-operative team of artist-craftsmen with a commonly felt sense of what is right... work which flows from the whole man, from the heart as well as from the head and hands."

 Bernard Leach, C.H., C.B.E., was born in Hong Kong in 1887.
 After returning to England in 1897 to continue his schooling he then went on to study at the Slade School of Art in London.
 He later moved to Japan and learnt his pottery craft under the Sixth Kenzan.
 On his return from Japan in the 1920's with the help of Shoji Hamada, he started his pottery in St. Ives, to which students from all over the world have since come to work and learn their craft.
 He first met the Bahá'í Faith through the American artist Mark Tobey during his stay at Dartington Hall between 1932 and 1934.
 After leaving Dartington for the East, Bernard examined all that he had learnt from his friend Mark Tobey and felt compelled to declare his acceptance of the Bahá'í Faith.

 The teachings of Bahá'u'lláh had a profound effect on Bernard not only on his personal life, but also his understanding of the nature of art as an outward expression of the spiritual core of a person.